avaneerd/avetodo/README.md

 ### 3.3 Setting up the server
 1. Create a new file called `server.js` in the folder 'server'.

-2. In CommonJS you can also import file much like we already did in TypeScript only the syntax is a bit different.
+2. In CommonJS you can also import dependencies much like we already did in TypeScript only the syntax is a bit different.
    Let's start with importing the `TodoItem` model and express.
    ```javascript
     var TodoItem = require('./todo-item');